 Yes, sometimes it is because condos tend to have nicer amenities than apartment buildings.
 Condos can have things like indoor garbage collection, indoor pools, community and exercise rooms, and indoor parking.
 Apartment buildings usually don’t have all the extras unless you pay a lot more.

-Apartments are generally geared for the short term, while condos attract more long term tenants.
+Apartments are generally geared for the short term, while condos attract more long-term tenants.
 The biggest problem with renting a condo is trying to find one to rent.
 Many condo associations don’t allow renters at all.
 Some condo associations are so strict they don’t even let owners have guests in the unit or on the grounds unless the owner is present.

-However, don’t give up hope, there are still condos for rent out there.
+However, don’t give up hope; there are still condos for rent out there.
 Try entering “rent condo” in a search engine, and see what comes back.

 Purchasing Your Apartment Unit

-Maybe your asking, “how do I turn my apartment into a condo?”
+Maybe you’re asking, “how do I turn my apartment into a condo?”
 The short answer is you have to buy your apartment from the owner – if they’re willing to sell.
 While it sounds easy enough, you would have to convince everyone else to buy their apartment as well.